'Lesson' of wars in Iraq and Libya are behind North Korea's drive for nukes

 But some experts, such as Nilsson-Wright, believe that "North Korea has called Trump's bluff."

-He believes that, after the U.S. weighs the likely heavy casualties, war is unlikely.
+He believes that, after the U.S. weighs the heavy casualties that would result, war is unlikely.

 "I would be surprised if Trump is really thinking about military action," he said.
 "His advisers will be telling him that a conflict would wreak havoc across the peninsula."